Ovadia Yosef: Meta-halakha: Restoring the past glory

-Tzvi Zohar argues that Yosef adopts a melting pot approach, in that he seeks to unify the traditions of all Jews in Israel, Sephardic and Ashkenazi alike.
-Zohar claims that Yosef's main distinction is not between Ashkenazim and Sephardim but between the Land of Israel and the Diaspora.
+Zvi Zohar argues that Yosef adopts a melting pot approach, in that he seeks to unify the traditions of all Jews in Israel, Sephardic and Ashkenazi alike.
+Zohar claims that Yosef's main distinction is not between Ashkenazim and Sephardim but between the Land of Israel and the diaspora.
 In his view, Yosef seeks to apply Karo's rulings to the entire Land of Israel, but not necessarily outside it.
 According to Zohar, this represents an anti-Diaspora and "anti-Colonialist" approach, since it seeks to strip the various immigrant communities of their traditions from their countries of origin and replace them with the custom of the Land of Israel, rather than importing and implanting foreign customs in Israel.
 He compares Yosef and religious reformers such as Martin Luther and Muhammad ibn Abd-al-Wahhab, and claims that Yosef has adopted a religious restorative-reformist worldview.
-Specifically, he argues that Yosef's halakhic approach is not, as Yosef attempts to portray it, a return to a traditional form of Sephardic ruling, but rather an innovative formulation of a particular Sephardic approach to Halakha that Yosef himself fashioned.
+Specifically, he argues that Yosef's halakhic approach is not, as Yosef attempts to portray it, a return to a traditional form of Sephardic ruling, but rather an innovative formulation of a particular Sephardic approach to halakha that Yosef himself fashioned.

-Rabbi Binyamin Lau disagrees with both of the preceding interpretations.
-According to Lau, Yosef claims that all Sephardic Jews accepted Karo's rulings as binding in the Diaspora, but over time deviated from them.
+Binyamin Lau disagrees with both of the preceding interpretations.
+According to Lau, Yosef claims that all Sephardic Jews accepted Karo's rulings as binding in the diaspora, but over time deviated from them.
 Presently, upon their return to the Land of Israel where Karo is the Mara D'atra, they should return to adhering to his rulings.
 Thus, Lau believes that Yosef directs his rulings only at Sephardic and Mizrahi Jews, since the Ashkenazi Jews never accepted Karo's rulings.
 Lau views Yosef as operating on two fronts: the first against the Ashkenazi leadership that seeks to apply Ashkenazi rulings and customs to the Sephardim, and the second against the Sephardic and Mizrahi communities, in demanding that they unite under Karo's rulings.

-In any case, it is agreed that alongside the conservative aspects of his approach to Halacha there are also significant reforms: his preference for Karo's rulings and his preference for leniency over chumra.
-The fulfillment of his Halakhic vision has entailed significant clashes with his Ashkenazi counterparts.
+In any case, it is agreed that alongside the conservative aspects of his approach to halakha there are also significant reforms: his preference for Karo's rulings and his preference for leniency over chumra.
+The fulfillment of his halakhic vision has entailed significant clashes with his Ashkenazi counterparts.
 Of his predecessors in the Tel Aviv-Yafo Rabbinate, Yosef wrote: